Time to Upgrade Your Home Theater System

 The rear surround speakers add more depth to the surround sound experience by spreading the sound across four speakers (the left and right surrounds and rears), rather than two, resulting in more directed, immersive sound.

 The two additional speakers also help to fill larger rooms more completely.
-Plus, more and more films are being released or home viewing in 7.1 format, adding to its appeal.
+Plus, more and more films are being released or home viewing in 7.1 formats, adding to its appeal.

 Place the center channel speaker immediately above or below the screen, directly facing the listening area (see Fig. B).
 If the speaker is being set on a shelf or stand, be sure that the leading edge of the speaker is flush with the edge of the stand, to maintain dialogue clarity.